 Make the most of your time in Africa with an add-on Safari tour that takes place after your trek to Kilimanjaro (on Day 10!)
 Six days in length and all-inclusive, our Safari Add-on tour is an opportunity to experience Africa’s amazing wildlife and unique, colorful cultures.

 Need to Know

-Wildland Trekking is pleased to handle all logistics during your trip.
-All your pre- and post-trip plans are up to you, however.
-With that in mind, let’s cover essential travel information for Tanzania
+Wildland Trekking is pleased to handle all the logistics during your trip.
+However, all your pre- and post-trip plans are up to you.
+With that in mind, let’s cover essential travel information for Tanzania.